Students connect with senior leaders and go behind the scenes in their city to explore how to be a leader with CQ.

 Through deepening their understanding of other cultures they will be more Empathetic

-Through living with ambiguity they will be more Open
+Through suspending assumptions they will be more Open

 Through adapting to new environments they will be more Agile